 Integrating sensors and cameras is essential for creating a comprehensive and effective security system.
 By combining both technologies’ strengths, property owners can achieve higher protection.
 Early detection and visual confirmation of threats are made possible through this integration.

-Sensors can detect potential threats early, while cameras provide visual verification of the event, enabling security personnel to assess the situation quickly and accurately.
+Sensors can detect potential threats early, while cameras visually verify the event, enabling security personnel to assess the situation quickly and accurately.
 In addition, integrating sensors and cameras helps reduce false alarms by correlating sensor alerts with camera footage, minimising unnecessary responses and improving overall system efficiency.

 Combining sensor data and visual information also enhances situational awareness, providing a more complete picture of the security landscape and enabling better decision-making and response strategies.